 To reduce instrument data volume, the 4,096 spectrometer channels can be smoothed on board, resulting in telemetered spectra with 4096, 2046, 1364, or 1022 channels.
 See the Users Manual (AD4) Section 6.1.2.1.4.2 for details of the smoothing function applied.
-Regardless of whether smoothing is applied, all uncalibrated spectra in the archive have 4096 channels, with NaN's padding the higher channel numbers when smoothing is applied.
+Regardless of whether smoothing is applied, all uncalibrated spectra in the archive have 4096 channels, with NaN's (or in some Version 1 files 0.0 or -999) padding the higher channel numbers when smoothing is applied.

 The CTS channel-to-frequency conversion is temperature dependent (see the Users Manual [AD4] Section 9.4).
 While the CTS is temperature-controlled, for operational reasons temperature settings were occasionally changed.
 Temperatures also varied during instrument warm-up.
 To preserve the native resolution of the spectrometer (approximately 44 kHz) while also making it convenient to compare spectra taken at different temperatures, when reporting calibrated spectra on an absolute frequency scale, two spectra are provided in files generated by MIRO Pipeline software Version 2.0.
 One contains the intrinsic 4096 channels, with channel frequencies indicated for the current temperature of the CTS.
 The second calibrated spectrum is interpolated to a common frequency grid containing 4152 channels.
 This second spectrum allows all spectra collected during the course of the mission to be provided in a common format.
 Each calibrated spectrum on the common frequency grid will have either the lowest, highest, or both the lowest and highest channel numbers reported as NaN, indicating those frequencies were not sampled at the current CTS temperature.
-(In Version 1.0 and 1.1 calibrated CTS data sets, only one calibrated spectrum is provided and it contains 4,250 channels.)
+(In Version 1.0 and 1.1 calibrated CTS data sets, only one calibrated spectrum is provided, it contains 4,250 channels, and 0.0 or -999 can be used instead of NaN.)